 A: Linda works in a call centre.
 Or B: Linda works in a call centre but is an active feminist blogger.

-Most of my student groups split 20:80 with the majority picking B. So I ask them to consider Linda as a Venn Diagram, in other words as a maths problem.
+Most of my clients split 20:80 on this question, with the majority picking B. So I ask them to consider Linda as a Venn Diagram, in other words as a maths problem.

 In a pool of all adult women (let’s say 25 million in the UK) the big green rectangle represents those women working in call centres (around one million).
 The small brown rectangle represents active feminist bloggers (for the sake of argument, let’s say there are ten thousand).

 Now imagine the intersection of those two groups.
-This is a tiny group of women who both work in call centres AND are active feminist bloggers.
-This is option B – the option that almost all students tend to pick.
+This is the tiny group of women who both work in call centres AND are active feminist bloggers.
+This is option B – the option that most people pick.
 Looking at the probabilities, think again.
 If you had to bet £50 of your own money on the most likely outcome, would you change from B to A?
+In fact, if you choose A, you get B thrown in, so you can’t lose!

-At this point in my classes, we have a spirited argument with students who don’t want A to be the most probable outcome.
-Despite the overwhelming odds (there’s a 4% chance of Linda being in section A and a 0.0016% of her being in section B**), they are still rooting for Linda.
-They don’t want the feisty student they once knew to have given up.
+Despite the overwhelming odds** some people are still rooting for Linda and insist on sticking with B. They don’t want the feisty student they once knew to have given up.
 They hope she’s still sticking it to The Man.
 They want a happy ending to Linda’s story.
-But the fact is, however you imagine Linda’s life story, in strict probability terms, nobody is ever more likely to be both one thing AND another, compared to being just one thing.
+But the fact is, in strict probability terms, nobody is ever more likely to be both one thing AND another, compared to being just one thing.

-For the students who won’t let go of Linda, the values of the Linda Story outweigh the facts of the Linda Problem.
+If you’re the person who won’t let go of Linda, the values of the Linda Story are outweighing the facts of the Linda Problem.

 The Linda Problem nicely illustrates the difference between the Rational Paradigm and the Narrative Paradigm, as outlined by Walter Fisher.
 And it shows where Experts go wrong when they try to talk to a wider audience.

 Experts tend to operate under the Rational Paradigm (or at least, they’re supposed to).
 According to this view of the world, facts matter most.
 The more data you have about more people or things, the better.
 You need to marshall your facts according to agreed standards of logic.
-You have to accept that 2 + 2 = 4 if we’re going to discuss anything sensibly.
-The strength of the arguments made by Experts comes from facts, logic AND their expertise or academic track record.
-They want us to judge what they say based on whether it makes rational sense.
+We should believe Experts based on their facts, logic AND expertise or academic track record.

 But there’s a problem: most of us, most of the time, see the world under the Narrative Paradigm.
 Facts also matter in this worldview, but personal moments outweigh impersonal data.
 Anecdotes feel more real than Venn Diagrams or spreadsheets, especially if we can relate in some way to the person in the story.
 The minute you visualise a story about a woman called Linda, the rational part of your brain gives way to the narrative part.